rupeshtr78/raftleader/README.md

 Lets simulate a node failure by stopping the Node3 which is the leader for mychannel.

 - docker stop orderer3.example.com.
-- We can see the number of nodes active is now 4.
+- Grafana dashboard we can see the number of nodes active is now 4.
-- And the **new leader** has been elected **Node1** which is orderer.example.com.
+- And the **new leader** has been elected  for mychannel **Node1** which is orderer.example.com.

 ![](images/newleader.png)

-Lets inspect the docker logs orderer.example.com.
+Lets inspect the docker logs orderer.example.com in detail.

 ```bash
 run -> INFO 095 raft.node: 1 lost leader 3 at term 4 channel=mychannel node=1